aderussell/aderussell.github.io/projects/arphysics.md

 The world is the space where all the simulation of objects occurs.
 Bodies, constraints, and force generators are added to a world be be simulated.

 ### Spatial Indexing
-The spatial indexing object is the system that controls the organisation and collision detection of the bodies in the world.
+The spatial indexing object is the system that controls the organization and collision detection of the bodies in the world.
 Each World object requires a single SpatialIndexing object.
 This is designed so that the broadphase collision detection system can be easily changed for different types of game.
 At the current time the library includes a single brute force spatial indexing system to demonstrate how a SpatialIndexing object should work.